 - Wellbutrin Sr,

-And Wellbutrin XR to help treat one’s depression or be used as an aid to help individuals quit smoking.
+Wellbutrin XR can help treat one’s depression or be used as an aid to help individuals quit smoking.
 It can also be used to help treat seasonal affective disorder (SAD) as well.

 Questions that will be directly addressed will include: